 Limited edition of 150 copies Signed and numbered

-The box set will ship in 3 installments between April and June 2017, downloads are available as soon as a new part for RADIANCE will be released
+The box set will ship in 2 installments between August (2 CDs) and October 2017 (10 CDs + slipcase and print), downloads are available as soon as a new part for RADIANCE will be released

 via the free Bandcamp app, plus high-quality download in MP3, FLAC and more.